dzrhythm/aks-csi-keyvault-certs-win/README.md

 4. Create an [Azure Container Registry (ACR)](https://azure.microsoft.com/services/container-registry/).

-5. Build a Docker image of the app using the [Dockerfile](Dockerfile), then tag and push the image to your registry.
+5. Rember to switch Docker Desktop to Windows Containers.
+Build a Docker image of the app using the [Dockerfile](Dockerfile), then tag and push the image to your registry.

 6. Create an [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/) cluster attached to your ACR.
+Next create a Windows node pool.

 7. Create an [app registration](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app)
    in Azure Active Directory (AAD) to use as a service principal.
 Get the client ID,